AverageHelper/accountable-vue/server/README.md

 MAX_USERS={the limit to the number of users allowed to register new accounts}
 # defaults to 5

-MAX_BYTES={the total amount of space that Accountable is permitted to occupy on the system}
+MAX_BYTES={the total number of bytes that Accountable attachments are permitted to occupy on the system}
 # defaults to 20000000000 (20 GB)
 ```